Sports concussion care

 - Trouble sleeping

-Any suspected concussion should be assessed by a physician or athletic trainer.
+Any suspected concussion sustained in an athletic event should first be assessed by a physician or athletic trainer.

 Parkview Walk-In Clinics